rahulstox/planora/LEARN.md

 ## 📜 Code of Conduct

-All contributors are expected to adhere to the [GirlScript Code of Conduct](https://github.com/Adarsh-Chaubey03/planora/blob/main/CODE_OF_CONDUCT.md).
+All contributors are expected to adhere to the [Planora Code of Conduct](./CODE_OF_CONDUCT.md).
 Be respectful, inclusive, and collaborative in all interactions.

 ---